luisbazo/python_weather_mongodb/README.md

 1. getCityWeather: Python script to get weather data from a city or list of cities.
 Data is stored in a mongoDB.
 If a set of cities is provided, multi-threading is used to handle city weather collection simultaneously for every single city.

-  python getCityWeather.py -c "London,uk|Madrid,sp" -t 10 -o 1 -a xxxxxxxxxxxxx
+  python getCityWeather.py -c "London,uk|Madrid,sp" -o 1 -a xxxxxxxxxxxxx -s

-  It gets 4 parameters:

-                       -c the list of cities to get weather data -t the amount of data to be collected (times) -o how often data should be collected (offset) -a API key to get data from OpenWeather http://openweathermap.org/appid
+  Usage: getCityWeather.py [options]

+  Options:
+    -h, --help            show this help message and exit -c CITY,COUNTRY_CODE, --cities=CITY,COUNTRY_CODE
+                        Cities to get weather from: Example: London,uk -o OFFSET, --offset=OFFSET
+                        how fast in seconds weather has to be retrieved -a API, --api=API     api key to get access to openweather -s, --saveData        Whether to store data on mongoDB or not

 2. calculateCityTemperatureAverage: Python script to calculate given city temperature average from data stored in mongoDB.